hassaaali/chatbot/README.md

 # RAG-Enhanced PDF Chatbot

 A comprehensive RAG (Retrieval-Augmented Generation) chatbot that processes PDF documents to provide context-aware responses.
-Upload PDFs directly and get intelligent answers based on your document content with RAG always enabled for the best experience.
+Upload PDFs directly and get intelligent answers based on your document content with RAG always enabled for the best experience. **Features automatic cache clearing when the application is closed to keep your system clean.**

 ## 🚀 Features